 - Poor sleep hygiene.
 Poor sleep habits, such as consuming caffeine or napping late in the day, can negatively impact sleep.
 This often happens when teens don’t get enough sleep during the night and end up drinking too much coffee or napping in the daytime.

 - Sleep disorders in teens.
-Teens can also experience sleep disorders, such as insomnia, sleep apnea, restless legs' syndrome, narcolepsy, or delayed sleep phase disorder that can interfere with their ability to fall asleep and stay asleep.
+Teens can also experience sleep disorders, such as insomnia, sleep apnea, restless legs syndrome, narcolepsy, or delayed sleep phase disorder that can interfere with their ability to fall asleep and stay asleep.
 If your teenager experiences continuous sleep problems for 1–3 months, consider contacting a medical doctor.

 How to go to sleep faster as a teenager